Just got your tv box with game loaded SD card?

-How do I get in and out of games?
+How do I get out of a game?

-To get in and out of games, press both Start and Select at the same time twice.
+To get out of a game, press both Start and Select at the same time twice.

 The tv box remote will not work when in Game Mode.